Search this site:

 Mt.
 Tateyama or Mt.
 Tsurugi-dake?

 Mt.
 Tateyama (立山), elev.
 3015 m, and Mt.
-Tsurugi-dake (剣岳), elev.
+Tsurugi-dake (剱岳), elev.
 2999 m, are without question two of the most spectacular mountains in the Northern Japan Alps, if not in all of Japan.
 Since the 20th & 22nd highest mountains in Japan, respectively, are fairly close to each other, they are usually climbed together and like Mt.
 Shirouma-dake can be easily done in a weekend.

 By far the most exhilarating part of this journey was the last 200 m or so before reaching the summit of Mt.
 Tsurugi-dake.
 Chains, ropes, ladders, and even built-in metal staircases were the order of the day along this route, but the most hair-raising spots were the two so-called “crab” sections.

 The first exciting crab section is called “kani-no-yokobai” (see pic below), which in Japanese means crawling sideways like a crab.
-The other one, as you have probably already guessed, is called “kani-no-tatebai,” meaning crawling upwards like a crab, a pic of which is in my photo album below.
+The other one, as you have probably already guessed, is called “kani-no-tatebai,” meaning crawling upwards like a crab, a pic of which is in my Flickr photo album linked below.

 Kani-no-yokobai (crawling sideways like a crab)